Cognigy/Documentation/docs/en/docs/live-agent/conversation/agent-inject.md

     - **At current AgentInject Entrypoint**: The user will continue the chat at the current AgentInject entrypoint.
 This option allows the Agent to guide the user to a specific part of the chat and then give control back to the user.

 5. Enter in **Live Agent Inbox Id** field the correct Inbox Id in Live Agent.
 6. Activate the toggle switch **Live Agent - Allow to reply as user via UI**.
-When enabled a tab **Reply to Bot** will be added to the human Agents Reply field allowing to reply as an end user in Live Agent.
+When enabled a tab **Reply to Bot** will be added to the human agents  Reply field allowing to reply as an end user in Live Agent.
 7. In the **Handover Settings** field select one of the **Handover Output Destination** options.
 You can select **User, Agent, and Agent only**.

 For more information, read the [On Resolve Options](https://docs.cognigy.com/ai/tools/agent-handover/?h=below+node#on-resolve-options).